StefanNyman/lan-docker-registry/README.md

 ## Installation

-- Run `make.py` file to generate proper config files from templates in template dir.
+- Run `make.py` to generate proper config files from templates in template dir.
 - Run `docker-compose up -d` to start the registry server.
 - Add contents of `daemon.json` file to the __client__ docker daemon configuration.